nodejs/undici/README.md

 than the preceding higher level APIs.
 It is primarily intended for library developers who implement higher level APIs on top of this.

+Multiple handler methods may be invoked in the same tick.

 Options:

 * `path: String`